WUBL

 WUBL (94.9 FM) is a commercial radio station known as 94-9 The Bull.
 It is owned by iHeartMedia and it plays a country music radio format.
 The studios and offices are located at the Peachtree Palisades Building in the Brookwood Hills district of Atlanta.
 It has local DJs in the daytime and at nighttime it carries two syndicated Premiere Networks country music programs, The Bobby Bones Show and After MidNite With Granger Smith.

 The station's radio transmitter is located just northeast of Atlanta near Druid Hills Road in North Druid Hills, with several other stations.

-Along with WSB-FM, this station is the primary entry point (PEP) for Emergency Alert System messages for the state of Georgia.
-In an emergency, the two stations receive alerts via secure networks directly from the U.S. president, the Georgia Emergency Management Agency, and the National Weather Service.
-All other radio and television stations and cable TV systems in metro Atlanta must monitor these two stations at all times with their EAS equipment.
-Alerts are then relayed across the state by other stations.
+Along with WSB AM and WSB-FM, this station is a primary entry point (PEP) for Emergency Alert System messages for the state of Georgia.

 History

-Religious (1962-1972)
+Religious (1962–1972)

-The station began on October 24, 1962 as religious WAVQ (changed to WAVO-FM in 1965), sister to WAVO (1420 AM).
+The station began on October 24, 1962, as religious WAVQ (changed to WAVO-FM in 1965), sister to WAVO (1420 AM).
 The station was signed on by the Great Commission Gospel Association, which was in the process of selling both outlets to Bob Jones University.